apostrophecms/apostrophe-documentation/docs/modules/apostrophe-assets/index.md

 ### prefixCssUrls(*css*)
 Prefix all URLs in CSS with the global site prefix
+### prefixCssUrlsWith(*css*, *prefix*)
+Prefix all URLs in CSS with a particular string
 ### servePublicAssets()

+### assetUrl(*web*)
+Given the site-relative URL an asset would have when hosting assets locally, return the asset URL to be used in script or link tags.
+Often the same, but when APOS_S3_BUNDLE is in effect it can point elsewhere
+### generationTask(*callback*)
+This task is primarily implemented by the logic in afterInit, however if we are sending a bundle to uploadfs this is a fine time to do that part.
 ## Nunjucks template helpers
 ### stylesheets(*when*)
 apos.assets.stylesheets renders markup to load CSS that